1. Generators(Good ones cost dearly. Gas storage, risky. Noisy…target of thieves; maintenance etc.)

 23. Propane Cylinders and Handle-Holders (Urgent: Small canister use is dangerous without this item)

-24. Feminine Hygiene/Haircare/Skin products.
+24. Feminine Hygiene/Hair care/Skin products.

 25. Thermal underwear (Tops & Bottoms)